MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-manage-report-layouts.md

 ms.date: 03/29/2017
 ms.author: solsen
 ms.translationtype: Human Translation
-ms.sourcegitcommit: a31be0f9d07e2abb591e26f6bae34c6f6e4dcda6
+ms.sourcegitcommit: 81636fc2e661bd9b07c54da1cd5d0d27e30d01a2
-ms.openlocfilehash: e221f5264190a90e04132ed4326afe2cf8364164
+ms.openlocfilehash: 9c4c3b743d705913eaacbfd4b0e2df854f777c1c
 ms.contentlocale: en-nz
-ms.lasthandoff: 05/04/2017
+ms.lasthandoff: 07/07/2017

 ---
 # <a name="managing-report-and-document-layouts"></a>Managing Report and Document Layouts
 A report layout controls content and format of the report, including which data fields of a report dataset appear on the report and how they are arranged, text style, images, and more.
 From [!INCLUDE[d365fin](includes/d365fin_md.md)], you can change which layout is used on a report, create new layout, or modify the existing layouts.

+> [!NOTE]
-**Note**: In [!INCLUDE[d365fin](includes/d365fin_md.md)], the term "report" also covers externally-facing documents, such as sales invoices and order confirmations that you send to customers as PDF files.
+>   In [!INCLUDE[d365fin](includes/d365fin_md.md)], the term "report" also covers externally-facing documents, such as sales invoices and order confirmations that you send to customers as PDF files.

 In particular, a report layout sets up the following: